zenml-io/zenml/examples/hyperparameter_tuning/README.md

 and types in the class field `STEP_SPEC`.
 Therefore, the dynamic pipeline class cannot be reused for a pipeline with a different number of steps.
 In order to create multiple hyperparameter tuning pipelines, the class method `as_template_of` (implemented in `DynamicPipeline` class) can be used.
-It will generate a new pipeline class that inherits from the dynamic pipeline, allowing us to define multiple pipeline templates, for different number of steps, sharing the same logic.
+It will generate a new pipeline class that inherits from the dynamic pipeline, allowing us to define multiple pipeline templates, for a different number of steps, sharing the same logic.

 In the hyperparameter tuning example, there are two different pipeline templates both inheriting from `HyperParameterTuning` class.
 One of them loads iris data and the other loads breast cancer data.
-They also have different number of hyperparameter configurations to compare, meaning they have a different number of steps.
+They also have a different number of hyperparameter configurations to compare, meaning they have a different number of steps.

 ```python